Adroiti/docs-for-code-review-tools/Pylint-raising-bad-type.md

 ## Description

-Used when something which is neither a class, an instance or a string is raised (i.e. a `TypeError` will be raised).
+A `raise` statement must raise a valid exception type, otherwise Python raises a `TypeError` at runtime.

 Example of **incorrect** code: